 The School of Public Affairs honored La-Verna Fountain, the founder and president of Meaningful Communications Matter, LLC.
 Her organization uses training to focus on bridging the divide of misunderstandings in the home, community, and workplace and developing intentional and healthy dialogue.
 She previously served as the vice president for strategic communications and construction business initiatives at Columbia University, where she led internal and external communications for the university’s largest administrative office, consisting of 2,000 people, and administered a number of award-winning programs and products designed to enhance minority, women, and locally-owned businesses.
 She currently is an instructor with Columbia’s school of professional studies.
 Fountain is a former senior advisor for Save the Children, an international child relief organization that serves low-income rural and urban communities across the country.
 She began a government career in Pennsylvania becoming the first Black and first female press secretary/public information officer for the Pennsylvania State Police.
 A veteran of the U.S. Army and the author of two books, Fountain earned her master of science degree in negotiations and conflict resolution from Columbia, her bachelor’s degree in public policy from Penn State Harrisburg, and her associate’s degree in police administration from Harrisburg Area Community College.

-To nominate a Penn State Harrisburg graduate for a future alumni achievement award, contact.
+To nominate a Penn State Harrisburg graduate for a future alumni achievement award, contact the alumni office.